mysteriumnetwork/mmn-blog/_posts/2024-01-22-friend-referrals.markdown

     Make sure you have added your wallet address to your MystNodes account first.
 Without it, no referral link can be generated!

 2. **Share the Love**: Send your referral link to friends, family, or anyone who loves the idea of earning crypto passive income while they sleep.
 Don't forget to mention the cool 5 MYST bonus awaiting them!
-3. **Watch Your Earnings Grow**: As your friends join Mystnodes and their nodes also start earning MYST, you'll see your rewards stack up.
-Please note that the rewards will be gained only for the first node of your referred friends.
-That is, if your referral creates 3 nodes, you will receive the reward for the first node to earn 5 MYST.
+3. **Watch Your Earnings Grow**: As your friends join MystNodes and their nodes also start earning MYST, you’ll see your rewards stack up.
+Please note that rewards will be earned only for the first node that your friend activates.
+That is, if a friend creates 3 nodes, you will receive the reward for the first of their nodes to earn 5 MYST.

 ## Why Join the Referral Fun?